quux00/mybatis-koans/README.md

 Learn:

-* How to call a stored procedure from MyBatis using Java annotations
+* How to call a stored procedure and stored functions from MyBatis using Java annotations
-* How to ???

 ---